annasshaikh/Python-Bootcamp-DSC-DSU/week_2/readme.md

 Assignments For DSC-DSU Python Boot Camp

+## Assigment 2

+Scrapped the Facebook to Get Its Page Like.

 ## Assignment 4
 #### Questains: Build a school scraper that'll scrap 50 schools' info and generate a CSV.